-Funding CDBG: \$30,000 Description The Inclusion Program provides social activities and classes for adults with developmental disabilities.
-Target Date 12/31/2022 Estimate the number and type of families that will benefit from the proposed activities 200 persons will benefit.
+Description The Inclusion Program provides social activities and classes for adults with developmental disabilities.
+Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities 225 persons with disabilities will benefit.
 Location Description The majority of activities will be provided at the Federal Way Community Center (876 S. 333rd Street, Federal Way, WA 98003).
 Some activities will be provided off-site.
 Planned Activities Social activities, life skills training, trips, and others.
-4 Project Name Multi-Service Center YES Program Target Area Goals Supported Establish and Maintain Suitable Living Environment Needs Addressed Living Environment Funding CDBG: \$14,000 Description YES helps youth and young adults ages 16 - 24 to obtain their GED, secure employment and continue post-secondary schooling, as appropriate, while helping them to establish and work toward careers and living wage employment.
-Target Date 12/31/2022 Estimate the number and type of families that will benefit from the proposed activities 17 individuals between the ages of 16 and 24 will benefit.
-Location Description Services will occur at the Multi-Service Center (1200 S. 336th Street, Federal Way, WA 98003).
-Planned Activities Classes and training to help youth and young adults obtain their GED, secure employment, and continue post-secondary schooling.
-5 Project Name Orion Employment Services Target Area Goals Supported Establish and Maintain Suitable Living Environment
+9 Project Name Orion Employment Services Target Area Goals Supported Establish and Maintain Suitable Living Environment Needs Addressed Living Environment Funding CDBG: \$18,000 Description Employment Services for adults with disabilities.
+Target Date 12/31/2023 Estimate the number and type of families that will benefit from the proposed activities 3 individuals with disabilities will benefit from this activity.
+Location Description Job training will be provided at 1590 A Street NE, Auburn, WA 98002 Planned Activities Vocational counseling and skills training to obtain employment.
+10 Project Name Solid Ground Housing Stability Project Target Area Goals Supported Prevent and Address Homelessness Needs Addressed Homelessness Funding CDBG: \$28,000 Description Rent or move-in assistance to low- or moderate-income households.
+Target Date 12/31/2023 a t Estimate the number and type of families that will benefit from the proposed activities 17 individuals will receive assistance.
+L Location Description Activities will be provided at multiple locations.
+P Planned Activities One-time rental assistance for households facing eviction or deposit and first month's rent for households exiting homelessness.
+Participants complete a plan for future housing stability.